 Whereas these league Voluntary Codes of Conduct deal with bad behaviour reported by an umpire, the responsibility for upholding standards of behaviour at all times lies squarely with the club and in particular the captain of each team on the day.

 The principles set out in this policy apply not only in match and other “live” situations but also to on-line and social media activities.
-Club members should familiarise themselves with the SVCC “Social Media and Electronic Communications Policy” which sets out relevant guidelines.
-In addition, all Club Officers and Appointed Volunteers must follow the “ECB Guidance on the use of Social Media and other electronic communications” regarding Social Media, texts, apps, emails and messaging services particularly as applied to communication with children and young adults.
+Club members should also familiarise themselves and conform with the SVCC “Social Media and Electronic Communications Policy” which sets out SVCC policy.
+In addition, all Club Officers, appointed volunteers, players, other members and guests must follow all of the other SVCC Policies on the SVCC website, and also all other relevant ECB Policies such as the “ECB Guidance on the use of Social Media and other electronic communications” regarding Social Media, texts, apps, emails and messaging services particularly as applied to communication with children and young adults.

 If a breach of the provisions or principles of this Code of Conduct occurs or is reasonably suspected to have occurred the Club reserves the right to take such action as it deems appropriate.
 Any disciplinary or complaint hearings in connection with a breach of these rules shall be dealt with in accordance with the disciplinary procedure as set out in the Club constitution or Cricket Section Regulations as may be amended from time to time.